Analysis | The NBA’s trade deadline has come and gone. Who won and who lost?

 Houston’s bet on Oladipo, which was widely panned because Oladipo is a pending free agent and LeVert was locked in on a quality value contract, was grounded in a desire for flexibility.
 If he played well with a change of scenery, he could be re-signed or flipped at the deadline for additional assets.

-Oladipo instead flopped in Houston, which recently lost 20 straight games, and he had to be dumped to the Miami Heat for next to nothing.
-The Rockets received Avery Bradley, Kelly Olynyk and the rights to swap 2022 first-round picks in the deal, which doesn’t provide any meaningful help to their rebuilding effort.
-Bradley has a team option next year and will likely be a free agent, Olynyk is on an expiring contract and the Rockets likely won’t get to cash in the pick swap because they will almost certainly be one of the NBA’s worst teams next season.
+Oladipo instead flopped in Houston, which recently lost 20 straight games, and had to be dumped to the Miami Heat for next to nothing.
+The Rockets received Avery Bradley, Kelly Olynyk and the rights to swap 2022 first-round picks in the deal, which doesn’t guarantee any meaningful help to their rebuilding effort.
+Bradley has a team option next year and will likely be a free agent, and Olynyk is on an expiring contract.
+Because the Rockets could use either their pick or a Nets’ pick that they received in the swap with the Heat, according to ESPN, Houston’s best-case scenario is a marginal move up in the draft order if Brooklyn finishes above Miami in next year’s standings.

 The Rockets don’t just miss Harden.
 They miss former GM Daryl Morey too.

-Note: This story has been updated with clarifying details on the Rockets’ pick swap.